wavemotion-dave/GimliDS/README.md

   * C64 Games System up to 512K
   * Ocean up to 512K
   * Magic Desk up to 1MB
-  * Easy Flash up to 1MB with 256b RAM
+  * EasyFlash up to 1MB with 256b RAM and Flash Write support
+  * GMOD2 up to 512K (Serial EE support coming soon)
   * Magic Desk 16K (aka Magic Desk 2) up to 2MB on DSi or above only

 This should cover a wide number of carts - recommend you seek out the OneLoad64 cart archive.